Atlas

 Seaglass Coral Cove

 Seaglass Coral Cove opens from a narrow tunnel of dark rock into a wide green-blue underwater chamber where filtered light falls in long columns and makes everything below waver like a slow breath.
 Swaying ribbons of kelp divide the space into rooms without walls, and broken coral arches rise from the sand floor — some smooth and pink, some branching and rough, some crusted with tiny barnacles that look like sleeping eyes.
 Tiny silver fish move in tight formations through the tunnels, banking left or right all at once as if they share one thought.
 Larger shells sit half-buried in the sand, their openings facing different directions.
 Wide flat stone ledges protrude from the walls at different heights, their surfaces worn and gently sloped, holding pools of trapped water in their low spots.
-Now and then a current shifts the kelp entirely, opening a clear line of sight to a far corner of the cove where something pale and still catches the light.
+Currents can shift the kelp curtains quickly, opening one path while closing another, and smaller swimmers feel the pull of the tunnels sooner than larger ones do.

 Luma